Respect for the Makers, Guatemala, the Clients

 At Casa Flor, our goal is to create sustainable employment for artisans and makers who work from their homes.
 Through coordinating production we provide step by step guidance for the maker and the client to create handmade sustainable goods.
 WITH our client partnerships we hope to provide more work for seamstresses, weavers, dyers and embroiders in Guatemala.

 Women.
 We work with mostly women, because we believe that when women are sustainably employed they lift their families, communities and local economies.

-We pay a dignified wage to every person who contributes to the construction of your garment.
-Depending on the complexity of job we pay from 8.79 Quetzales (Guatemalan minimum wage) to 15 Quetzales an hour.
-Additionally, we pay 50% upfront to cover the costs of materials which protects the makers for large orders.
-For the interest of the makers, confirmation of payment is agreed upon before production.
+Wages.
+We pay a dignified wage to every person who contributes to the construction of your product.
+Depending on the complexity of the project, we pay from 11.45 Quetzales (Guatemalan minimum wage) up to 15 Quetzales an hour.
+Additionally --for large orders-- we pay each maker 50% up front to cover the costs of materials.
+In the interest of the makers themselves, confirmation of payment is agreed upon before production begins.